 The show was cleverly planned and well-balanced: a ballad followed every three uptempo songs, part of the setlist was played on an X-shaped stage in the middle of the crowd, and closer to the end a little stage at the very back of the stadium hosted the performance of two songs (Us Against the World and Speed of Sound).

 The highlight of the concert took place as the darkness fell: that was when Viva la Vida and Charlie Brown were played.
-Their 2008 number one hit was extraordinary in terms of response and sense of belonging (like a world cup final where everyone supports the same team) but Charlie Brown was simply a visually spectacular massive party.
+Their 2008 number one hit was extraordinary in terms of response and how it created a sense of belonging (like a world cup final where everyone supports the same team) but Charlie Brown was a huge and visually spectacular party.

-It was a never-ending sequence of top-charting songs: Paradise (that ohhh-ohhhh still echoes in my head), Clocks, Fix You, and the grand finale of their feel-good Every Teardrop is a Waterfall.
+It was a never-ending sequence of hit songs: Paradise (that ohhh-ohhhh still echoes in my head), Clocks, Fix You and the grand finale of their feel-good Every Teardrop is a Waterfall.